piyush0101/mockito-show/README.rst

 The last one is the ideal case and the rest are a few we can refactor in incremental steps to reach the final goal of dependency injection.
-Refactoring from the worst kind of dependency tangle (inherited dependency) to Dependency Injection may (and is often not) a one step process.
+Refactoring from the worst kind of dependency tangle (inherited dependency) to Dependency Injection may (and is often not) not be a one step process.
 First goal is to make code testable and then continuously improve.

 Now, let's get take a deep dive into these problems and a few possible solutions.